papanui/papanui/installation/README.md

     - Add *Career* Account
         - Click on Add.
         - *New User Window* is displayed.
 Name: *Career* and accept Username: *career*.
 Click *OK*.
         - Click on *Change Users Password*.
-New Password: papanui Confirmation: papanui
+Enter the *New Password* and provide *Confirmation*.
+The password used is in private-info repository.
         - Leave Unchecked *Don’t ask for password on login*.
         - Click *OK*
         - Click on *Account type:* Click on *Change*.
 Select *Desktop user*.